go-semantic-release/hooks-goreleaser/goreleaser/www/docs/blog/posts/2023-10-08-slsa-generation-for-your-artifacts.md

 During the process of generating SLSA (Supply Chain Levels for Software Artifacts) provenances for both our binaries and container images, we utilize specific jq operations to extract the necessary information such as the `hashes` for the binaries and the `image` and `digest` of our container image from the artifacts.json file.

-At the end of the day, you will be having a succesfull workflow run like this:
+At the end of the day, you will be having a successful workflow run like this:

 ![image](/static/slsa-provenance-generation.png)